MiniXC/typst-projects/thesis/main.typ

 - Summarising/searching long-form content -- for example, asking if certain viewpoints are featured in a lengthy paper or book.

 *Minimising Bias*: We use the following rules/techniques to minimise the introduction of GenAI-induced bias.
-- Never copy prose: No prose is every copied, nor is the GenAI output displayed to the author while writing.
+- Never copy prose: No prose is ever copied, nor is the GenAI output displayed to the author while writing.
+We copy tables, etc. with care.
 - Critique, not revision: We never ask to create a "better version" of any given input, but instead ask for specific critique of potential shortcomings.
 We had to sometimes explicitly specify this to the GenAI tools since they seemed prone to replacing the input with their own version, even when we did not ask for it.
 - Be specific: We never asked open-ended questions to GenAI, such as "My thesis topic is [...] how would you structure this thesis?" - we always posed a narrow, specific problem with text we had already created.